 To qualify for the reduced fee, you are required to send a copy of an official document that certifies your current student status or a letter from your supervisor stating your actual position as a doctoral or postdoctoral student.
 Send this letter/document by e-mail to email@example.com.

 Certificate of participation

 At the end of the successful completion of a workshop, a Certificate of participation will be delivered, attesting the active presence of the participant during the 5 days of each workshop.
 Partial presence will be noted on the Certificate.
-Furthermore, no certificate will be delivered for a workshop a participant has attended less than three days.
-For a two-day Preliminary Workshop, a Certificate of Participation is only delivered on request.
+Furthermore, no certificate will be awarded to participants who has attended a workshop for less than three days or who has not submitted the final assignment (if requested by the instructor).
+For the Preliminary Workshop, a Certificate of Participation is only delivered on request.
 Every day your instructor will circulate a register; make sure to sign it, every morning and evening, attesting your presence.